alex001-crypto/alex-ndambuki/README.md

 # alex-ndambuki
-Atechnical blog post aboutthe impotance of usingsemantic HTML
+A technical blog post about the impotance of using semantic HTML .